 Converging Lines in Photography for Placement and Depth

-Converging lines are good at creating depth but to varying degrees depending on their placement.
-Placing yourself in the scene, as in the photo above, has the strongest effect – I tend to use this the most.
+Converging lines are good at creating depth to varying degrees, depending on their placement.
+Placing yourself in the scene, as in the photo above, has the strongest effect.
+I tend to use this the most.

 Direction and Movement

-One of the strongest available uses of lines is to draw your attention to a certain part of the frame and converging lines do this particularly well due to their nature: multiple lines that converge on a single point.
+One of the strongest uses of lines is to draw your attention to a certain part of the frame.
+Converging lines do this particularly well because multiple lines come together at a single point.

-Try to look for available lines when taking photos.
-Think about how you can use them to effectively direct the interest onto a certain part of your frame or subject.
+Try to look for lines when taking photos.
+Think about how you can use them to effectively direct the viewer’s attention to a certain part of your frame.

-In my photo below, your eyes are drawn to the subject first, then led down the path behind her into the distance.
-This creates a strong feeling of depth and intrigue – much more interesting then a simple photo of a model.
-Adding movement to the camera while you’re capturing the image allows a feeling of speed; the lines blur in the same direction, not from side to side as they typically would if you were holding the camera steady.
+In my photo below, your eyes are drawn to the subject first.
+Then they lead down the path behind her into the distance.
+This creates a strong feeling of depth and intrigue.
+Because of this one line, it’s much more interesting than a simple portrait of a model.
+Adding movement to the camera while you’re capturing the image gives a feeling of speed.
+The lines blur in the same direction, not from side to side as they typically would if you weren’t holding the camera steady.

-This is a good way of making lines appear stronger, demonstrated in the photo below.
+This is a good way of making lines appear stronger, as demonstrated in the photo below.

 Focal Length and Distance

-If you really want to accentuate a set of converging lines, use a wide angle lens.
-As we discussed in my post on focal length, telephoto lenses compress the image, causing lines to appear straighter.
-The same is true for your distance from the point of interest: where the lines converge.
+If you really want to accentuate a set of converging lines, use a wide-angle lens.
+Telephoto lenses compress the image, causing lines to appear straighter.
+The same is true for your distance from the point of interest, which is where the lines converge.

 Have a look at the photos below of a path at a castle.
-You’ll see that, even though the first photo was taken at a slightly longer focal length, the effect of the converging lines is much greater because of the distance from the point of convergence.
+You’ll see that the first photo was taken at a slightly longer focal length.
+The effect of the converging lines is much greater because of the distance from the point of convergence.

 - Where do you want your lines to converge?

-- What do you want your lines to converge on?
+- What point of interest do you want your lines to converge on?

-- Rule of thirds when converging lines onto a single point.
+- Consider using the rule of thirds when converging lines onto a single point.

-- Do you want the lines to converge out of the frame to create an unbalanced feel?
+- Do you want the lines to converge out of the frame to create an unbalanced feeling?